Author, Director, Actress, Puppeteer within the Company La Boîte à sel

 At the same time, a three-year research on the writing of sound in motion gives rise to "Track" in 2021: a connected and musical railway epic that has since met with resounding success.

-Aware of the potential of the new scenic language explored in her projects, its uniqueness, and the fact that it is located at a place of expertise, innovation, and specialty in contemporary theatrical repertoire, Céline Garnavault decides to set up from 2020 free experimentation laboratories that give rise to the beginnings of future projects and the desire to launch fundamental research.
+Aware of the potential of the new scenic language explored in her projects, its uniqueness, and the fact that it is located at a place of expertise, innovation, and specialty in contemporary theatrical repertoire, Céline Garnavault decides to set up from 2020 free experimentation laboratories that give birth to the beginnings of future projects and the desire to launch fundamental research.

-Committed to the recognition and reflection for the arts for children and youth, Céline Garnavault has been involved since January 2017 in the Board of Directors of the association “Scène d’enfance - Assitej France” and more particularly within the “Research” group.
+Committed to the recognition and reflection for the arts for children and youth, Céline Garnavault has been involved from 2017 to 2025 within the Board of Directors of the association “Scène d’enfance - Assitej France” and more specifically within the “Research” group.
+In this capacity, in 2024 and 2025 she is the professional tutor for two observation modules of the Master's in Cultural and Intercultural Project Engineering at the University of Bordeaux Montaigne.

 She also loves to make absurd jokes...
 Like putting herself in a box...
 All alone...